Quickstart: Run GeoLens locally in 10 minutes

 Open the GeoLens UI in your browser:

-http://localhost:8080 Log in with the default credentials from .env.example:
+http://localhost:8080 Log in with the admin credentials you set during install (default admin / admin):

 - Username: